amzn/smoke-framework/README.md

 public protocol Validatable {
     func validate() throws
 }

-public typealias ValidatableCodable = Validatable & Codable
 ```

-In all cases, the InputType and OutputType types must conform to the `ValidatableCodable` protocol.
-The
+In all cases, the InputType and OutputType types must conform to the `Validatable` protocol.
+This
-`Validatable` protocol gives a type the opportunity to verify its fields - such as for string length, numeric
+protocol gives a type the opportunity to verify its fields - such as for string length, numeric
 range validation.
 The Smoke Framework will call validate on operation inputs before passing it to the
 handler and operation outputs after receiving from the handler-
 * If an operation input fails its validation call (by throwing an error), the framework will fail the operation